 As the temperature begins to rise and the days get longer, many of us find ourselves heading outdoors to enjoy our favorite activities.
-Warm weather has its benefits but can pose many health and safety risks if certain precautions are not taken.
-Please keep the following safety tips in mind so you and your family can continue to enjoy the warm weather ahead.
+Warm weather has benefits, but extreme heat can pose many health and safety risks if precautions are not taken.
+Keep the following safety tips in mind so you and your family can continue to enjoy the warm weather ahead.

 Dress for the occasion

 Dressing for the weather is a simple step you can take to help prevent heat-related illnesses.
-Choose clothes that are loose fitting and made from a breathable fabric.
+Choose lightweight, loose-fitting clothes made from breathable fabric.
 Wearing a hat that blocks the sun from your face is another great way to stay cool.
-To protect your eyes from the sun’s harmful rays, wear sunglasses that are designed to block out both UVA and UVB light.
+To protect your eyes from the sun’s harmful rays, wear sunglasses designed to block out both UVA and UVB light.

 Stay hydrated